ProMayor1234/text-battle-sim/README.md

 # Text Battle Simulator

-A turn-based battle game where you face off against an AI opponent.
-Choose your attacks wisely while your opponent randomly selects their moves.
+A turn-based battle game where you face off against AI opponents.
+Battle through increasingly difficult enemies and build up your win streak!

 ## Features

-- Turn-based combat system
+- Turn-based combat system with 3 strategic moves:
-- Two different attack moves:
-  - Slash (4-8 damage)
+  - Strike (deal your current attack power as damage)
-  - Heavy Strike (7-12 damage, 50% chance to miss)
-- Both player and opponent start with 30 HP
-- Strategic decision making between reliable vs risky attacks
+  - Heal (recover HP equal to half your attack power)
+  - Power Up (increase attack power by 50%)
+- Win streak system that increases your stats
+- Dynamic enemy scaling
+- Intelligent CPU opponent that adapts to battle conditions

 ## How to Play

 1. Run the game using Python: `python battle.py`
 2. Each turn, choose your attack by entering:
-   - `1` for Slash
+   - `1` for Strike
-   - `2` for Heavy Strike
+   - `2` for Heal
+   - `3` for Power Up
-3. The opponent will randomly choose their attacks
+3. The opponent will choose moves based on battle conditions
+4. Win consecutive battles to increase your power
-4. Battle continues until either you or your opponent reaches 0 HP
+5. Battle continues until either you or your opponent reaches 0 HP

+## Stats

+- Player starts with 100 HP and 10 Attack
+- Stats increase with each win
+- Enemy stats scale with your win streak
+- Each win increases base HP by 100 and Attack by 10

 ## Requirements